TeddyMeissner/Phase-Optimization/README.md

 # Phase-Optimization
 This code looks to further the construction of modern phase diagrams which are typically constructed using computational methods (calculation of phase diagrams or CALPHAD). he essence of the CALPHAD methodology first lies in the fitting of a Gibbs free energy function to experimental data and quantities derived from density functional theory (DFT) calculations.
 Once the data is fit to a free energy function the second step is to minimize the free energy as a function of temperature and chemical composition.
 The phase diagrams and free energy functions created by the CALPHAD methodology are a key component in simulating microstructure evolutions and extracting physical properties such as strength, elasticity, etc. The typical method to study microstructure evolutions is through the phase field method, and thus a key component is materials discovery.
 It is important to note that most existing phase diagrams and underlying CALPHAD methods are constructed with the temperature and composition as the only variables.
 At the same time, many complex alloys have stress naturally arising in their microstructures, which may have strong effect on the thermodynamics of the alloy reflected in its phase diagram.
 Often, these components are not included or “baked” into the CALPHAD models as they can be extremely difficult to measure experimentally, and quantities derived from DFT calculations can be noisy.
 One can see in extrapolating the free energies into the predictions of systems not yet experimentally studied, the propagation of system specific information (interaction parameters, elasticity, etc.) can arise many issues.
 Thus, our research aims to theoretically study the effects of interfacial stress on phase diagrams to resolve the differences between current experimental and computational results.
+For a more detailed description refer to the [writeup](Breif%20writeup.pdf).

 ## Formulation